moorepants/eme185/content/pages/memos.rst

 contact with your sponsor for an interview.**

-For the first part of the memo, the purpose will be to communicate the sponsor's needs in your own language as you understand them.
+For the first part of the memo, the purpose will be to communicate the sponsor's needs in your own language as you understand them, including implicit needs you identify which the sponsor may not explicitly state.
 We recommend using the techniques explained in Chapter 5 and in class to generate these needs.

 Secondly, you should show preliminary target specifications based on the needs that you have found.
 Techniques for generating the specifications from the